katyayani29verma-cyber/Animal-Fun-Score-Detector/README.md

 I will continue improving and fixing the deployment version soon 😊

+👩‍💻 My Journey So Far

+I started my coding journey in May this year, beginning with C programming to build a strong foundation.
+Gradually, I moved into Python, and that’s where my curiosity for AI and Machine Learning really grew.

+Over time, I developed a strong interest in the AIML field, and I plan to start learning it properly this semester.
+I’m also planning to work on a dedicated AI/ML project next year and continue improving my skills during the summer vacations.

+This project played a big role in motivating me to explore more — I genuinely find this field exciting, creative, and full of possibilities 🚀

+🧠 Challenges Faced

+The biggest challenge I faced in this project was deploying the application online.
+While my model worked smoothly on local runs through Gradio / Terminal, deployment introduced several unexpected issues that required a lot of debugging and troubleshooting.

+One of the major problems I faced was while uploading the project on Hugging Face Spaces.
+The issue was mainly related to YOLO version compatibility, which caused runtime failures during deployment.
+Through this, I learned that YOLO has different versions and model variants, and each behaves differently in terms of performance, compatibility, and detection accuracy.
+Some versions are optimized for speed, while others provide better recognition and precision — and choosing the right one really matters.

+Apart from these challenges, everything else was a great learning experience.
+Through this project, I:

+Learned how YOLO models work and how to use them effectively

+Worked with multiple Python libraries used in AI/ML

+Gained hands-on experience with Git & GitHub workflows

+Understood more about building real-world AI applications and handling practical issues beyond just coding

+Even though deployment was tough, it taught me that real projects always come with unexpected challenges — but solving them is what truly makes learning meaningful 😊

 ✨ Developed By

 Katyayani Verma
 With guidance & code collaboration using AI 🤖